 Proceed with caution when you make this lovely roasted acorn squash with maple syrup.
 Not because its candy-like sweetness will make you forget every other acorn squash recipe.
 (It will.)
 Not because it’s particularly complicated.
 (It’s not.)
 And not because we think discerning palates at your table will turn up their noses at this riff on a classic.
 (They won’t.)
 Proceed with caution because this recipe involves wielding a rather large and sharp chef’s knife, and we want to make certain you do this mindfully and methodically.
 Acorn squash has a notoriously thick shell.

-Roasted Acorn Squash With Maple Syrup
+Roasted Acorn Squash with Maple Syrup

-Special Equipment: Extreme care as you slice the squash into wedges
+- Extreme care as you slice the squash into wedges

 - 2 tablespoons extra-virgin olive oil